Markphilbert/markphilbert/README.md

   </a>

-  <p>A python program that builds a maze and is able to solve it.
-Currently, tkinter is used to visualize the maze.</p>
+  <p>A python program that builds a maze and is able to solve it.</p>

 </div>